 Here follows a selection:

-- The Development of The Orchid Tissue Bank – an international resource for cancer research analysis contains the largest collection of penile cancers in a tissue array in Europe.
+- The Development of The Robert Lane Tissue Bank – an international resource for cancer research analysis contains the largest collection of penile cancers in a tissue array in Europe.
 It is now one of the largest testicular tissue banks in the world and is custodian of the most important series of untreated prostate cancers.

 - Helping to validate two ‘tissue proliferation’ markers that may be used to predict a patient’s risk of dying from prostate cancer, helping the patient to choose his treatment – these may be used in standard practice in the clinic in the next few years.